PowerShell/DscResource.Tests/README.md

 to ignore the word combination `AppVeyor`, then we can add a regular expression, in this case `AppVeyor`.
 This will cause [cSpell](https://www.npmjs.com/package/cspell) to ignore part of the text that matches the regular expression.

+#### Common Tests - Validating Localization

+These tests validate the localization folders and files, and also so that each localization string key is used and there are no missing or extra localization string keys.

+- Should have an en-US localization folder.
+- The en-US localization folder should have the correct casing.
+- Should exist a resource file with the correct name in the localization folder.
+- The resource or module should use all the localization string keys from the localization resource file.
+- The localization resource file should not be missing any localization string key that are used in the resource or module.
+- If there are other localization folders (other than en-US)
+  - They should contain a resource file with the correct name.
+  - The folders should use the correct casing.
+  - All en-US resource file localized string keys must also exist in the resource file.
+  - There should be no additional localized string keys in the resource file that does not exist in the en-US resource file.

 ### Markdown Testing